Keeping you connected to your loved ones during emergencies

-As an FDA-cleared medical device, Embrace2 requires a valid prescription from your healthcare practitioner.
+As an FDA-cleared medical device, Embrace2 requires a valid prescription from your healthcare practitioner if you are based in the US.
 Due to the COVID-19 emergency, and to assure that you can still benefit from Embrace and Alert without leaving your home, you will now be able to purchase and receive Embrace2 without the immediate need of uploading your prescription, having 120 extra days to provide us with one.

 Embrace2 is for adults and children (FDA-cleared for ages 6 and up).
 For use with children under 6, we recommend that you consult your doctor.
 Embrace is designed to detect possible generalized tonic-clonic seizures lasting longer than 20 seconds.
 Other non-convulsive seizure types currently cannot be detected by Embrace2.